The Cardiovascular Prevention and Rehabilitation Program offers services at 2 locations within UHN:

 Gym Phone: 416 603 5200

 Cardiovascular disease is the number one cause of death in Canada.
 A previous cardiovascular incident, puts you at risk for future problems and even an early death.
-Cardiovascular rehabilitation can reduce the odds of dying from another heart attack or stroke by 50%.
+Participating in cardiovascular rehabilitation can reduce the odds of dying from another heart attack or stroke by 50%.

 Building on an educational curriculum to assist in achieving health behaviour change, the Cardiovascular Rehabilitation Program is committed to helping you:

-The program will help you learn the skills to live and thrive with your cardiovascular condition.
-Using the Cardiac College as a framework for discussion and behaviour change, the program staff will work with you to meet your goals.
+Cardiac College – Living and Thriving with Cardiovascular Disease as a framework for discussion and behaviour change, the program staff will work with you to meet your goals.

 The program is geared to patients with the following diagnoses or who have had the following procedures:

-A 6 month, 1 time per week exercise and education program where you will be progressed and provided with the tools necessary to understand and control your risk factors for cardiovascular disease is an important aspect of the program.
+There are both supervised and home program options available to support you.
+You will be progressed and provided with the tools necessary to understand and control your risk factors for cardiovascular disease.

 The Patient & Family Education Program at UHN offers valuable resources to help you understand your condition.